Getting to the Quartier des spectacles

 Access for people with reduced mobility is available on-site.
 Please view the websites of the venues and events for further details.

-You are invited to a number of festive events in Montréal this summer.
+You are invited to a number of festive events in Montréal this year.
 Streets will be closed in Quartier des Spectacles, Old Montréal and downtown for these events.
 The city has developed maps to show closed streets, streets that are free of obstructions and available parking during this period so that you can plan your travels more easily.

 By metro, taxi, bus or bike: Either way, let’s celebrate the easy way.